katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 23: October 10, 2018

-***It will be updated soon***

 **Today's Progress**:
 1. Watched Youtube video
 - <a href = "https://youtu.be/eBu1Z_FBwb4">Divide and be conquered (Intro to computer science) - Udacity </a>
 - <a href = "https://youtu.be/T68vN1FNY4o">Master Theorem</a>

+2. Tried to solve devide-and-conquer algorithmic problem on LeetCode, but failed.
+Still working on.
+(<a href = "https://leetcode.com/problems/different-ways-to-add-parentheses/description/">241.
+Different Ways to Add Parentheses
+</a>)

-2. Took 1 + ?
-Lectures of Week 3 Quick Sort - "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera
+3. lecture (1) of Week3 Quick sort - "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

-**Thoughts:** Quick Sort Algorithm started!
-Don't give up!
+**Thoughts:** Don't give up!
+Good luck! :)

+### Day 24: October 11, 2018

+**Today's Progress**:

+**Thoughts:**